Famous Canadian Poets

 Died: July 7, 1907

-Annie Louisa Walker was an English and Canadian teacher and author.
-Born in England, she moved to Canada as a young girl.
-She ran a school with her sisters and also embarked on a literary career.
-With the help of her second cousin, prominent writer Margaret Oliphant, she was able to build a successful career as a novelist.
+Annie Louisa Walker was an accomplished English and Canadian teacher and author.
+She ran a school with her sisters and pursued a literary career, eventually becoming a successful novelist.
+With the support of her second cousin, the renowned writer Margaret Oliphant, she was able to establish herself in the literary world.
+Walker's dedication to education and writing allowed her to make significant contributions to both fields, leaving a lasting impact on the literary landscape of her time.

 (Canadian Poet)